canoriz/scli/README.md

 	Help bool `flag:"h" default:"false" usage:"print help"`

-	// Arguments(with value) are defined by field of their types Name  string `flag:"name" default:"you" usage:"your name"`
+	// Arguments(with value) are defined by field of their types
+	// define flag, default and usage in struct field's tags
+	// flag, default and usage in tag are all optional Name  string `flag:"name" default:"you" usage:"your name"`
 	Email string `flag:"email" default:"you@example.com" usage:"your email"`